-Bank Audi Syria has announced the resignation of its chief executive officer, Bassel Hamwi.
+Arab Bank Syria has announced the resignation of a member of its board.

-Half of Syria’s stocks were traded in the Damascus Securities Exchange last week with the index mostly unchanged.
+A minimal volume of shares was traded in the Damascus Securities Exchange last week with the market index unchanged.

 Syria’s main stock index lost 0.30 percent last week to fall to a two-month low.